AmishaP-03/E-Commerce/README.md

 2. Context API

-- solves the problem of prop drilling end to end
+- solves the problem of prop drilling end to end.
-- create context values which are linked to state and can be used by multiple components
+- create context values which are linked to state and can be used by multiple components.